7 Unexpected Benefits of Being Brave

 27. Invite people over, that your know well or don’t know well, to play games and eat something you’ve cooked.

-28. Share about a tough childhood challenge with a small group of safe people.
+28. Share about a tough childhood challenge with someone you’re getting to know.

 If you found this information helpful, SUBSCRIBE TODAY to receive my free video and workbook SHATTERPROOF YOURSELF LITE: 7 Small Steps to a Giant Leap in Your Mental Health.